justicephysics/humanos2.0/upgraded-equation.md

 The universe runs on L = 1.
 It has no jails, no bombs, no slums, no hunger.
 Not because the cosmos is “good,” but because it obeys the physics of open canals.

-Human civilisation can choose to obey the same physics — voluntarily, gradually, and peacefully — by redesigning its infrastructure (its \(F\)) so that L rises toward 1.
+Human civilisation can choose to obey the same physics — voluntarily, gradually, and peacefully — by redesigning its infrastructure (its $$\(F\)$$) so that L rises toward 1.

 That is the mission of HumanOS 2.0.